swmcc/agentic.nvim/MVP.md

 **User Flow**:
 ```
-1. User types :AgenticAsk "How do I optimize this loop?"
+1. User types :PamojaAsk "How do I optimize this loop?"
 2. Plugin gathers current buffer context (filename, filetype, visible lines)
 3. Request is sent to active provider (Claude or Gemini)
 4. Response streams into a split buffer